1981 World Snooker Championship: Overview

-The World Snooker Championship is the official world championship of the game of snooker and is held annually.
+The World Snooker Championship is the official world championship of the game of snooker.
 The first world championship final took place in 1927 at Camkin's Hall, Birmingham, England.
 Joe Davis won the inaugural title.
 Each year since 1977, the event has been held at the Crucible Theatre in Sheffield, England.

 The 1981 tournament brought together 24 professional snooker players, selected through a mix of the snooker world rankings and a pre-tournament qualification competition.
+Seedings were based on players' performances in the previous three editions of the world championship.
 The draw for the event took place on 5 January 1981, in West Bromwich.
-There were a total of eight qualifying groups – each with one winner meeting a player seeded into the first round, followed by the eight winners of the first-round matches meeting one of eight new players seeded into the second round.
-Despite not winning any major tournament since the 1978 World Snooker Championship, Ray Reardon was the bookmakers' favourite to win at that time, with bets priced at 3–1.
-Steve Davis was the second-favourite and priced at 5–1, followed by Terry Griffiths and Alex Higgins both priced at 6–1, and Cliff Thorburn at 10–1.
+There were a total of eight qualifying groups, each with one winner meeting a player seeded into the first round, followed by the eight winners of the first-round matches meeting one of eight new players seeded into the second round.
+Despite not winning any major tournament since the 1978 World Snooker Championship, Ray Reardon was the bookmakers' favourite to win at the time of the draw with bets priced at 3–1.
+Steve Davis was the second-favourite and priced at 5–1, followed by Terry Griffiths and Alex Higgins both priced at 6–1, and defending champion Cliff Thorburn, who had defeated Higgins 18–16 in the 1980 final, at 10–1.
 Bookmakers assessed Doug Mountjoy's odds of winning as 20–1.
-By the time the main event started on 7 April, Davis – who during the season had won his first professional title at the 1980 UK Championship, as well as the 1980 Classic, 1981 Yamaha Organs Trophy and 1981 English Professional Championship – had become the bookmakers favourite to win, at 7–2.
+By the time the main event started on 7 April, Davis — who during the season had won his first professional title at the 1980 UK Championship, as well as the 1980 Classic, 1981 Yamaha Organs Trophy and 1981 English Professional Championship — had become the bookmakers' favourite to win, at 7–2.

 Mike Watterson promoted the championship tournament, with the authority of the World Professional Billiards and Snooker Association (WPBSA).
 It was broadcast in the United Kingdom on the BBC, with over 80 hours of programming scheduled.
 Cigarette company Embassy sponsored the event.